Answers to Questions & Accusations, Including Submissions Guidelines & How to Contact Us

 Lawrence, KS 66044

 Submissions will be skimmed by a junior volunteer of questionable competence (Richard the Intern) who sneaks web access while at his day job.
-If he likes a submission he will propel it to our physically perfect but capricious editors, who depending on their sobriety might or might not take notice.
+If he likes a submission he will propel it to our physically perfect but capricious editors, Emily and Jonathan, who depending on their sobriety might or might not take notice.
 Our junior volunteer’s attention span is limited and his taste unrefined.
 He’s started a fledgling list of topics and themes we’re not generally interested in publishing, though as you might imagine, on occasion we’re likely to make exceptions to our stated prejudices.

 By far the easiest way to divine what sort of stories we’re looking for to read a copy of the print edition or peruse our extensive archives.
 Like most publications, Johnny America has a tone all its own, and if you haven’t spent an hour or two reading J.A. to know whether your submission’s a probable fit, you’re doing yourself a great disservice and insulting us to boot.